Innoactive/Hub-Tutorial-Unity-Project/README.md

 The last thing covered in this chapter is how to switch scenes.
 You can change scenes with the _SceneNavigationManager_ in your code or, as done in this tutorial, through the menu.
 Open your XML menu again and extend your previously edited _SpacesMenu_ further.
 Add two new entries which are basically the same but differ in the scene they are loading.
 Create again a default button with condition but this time it is an environment condition which hides the button if your current environment/scene is the same as the one to load.
 Therefore, you cannot switch to a scene you are already in.
 For the behaviour it is the exact same as for Load previously (local CommandBehaviour, loading the last saved space and is not saved when loading a new space).
 Call the button "Go to Tutorial 1".
 Do the same for the scene _TutorialScene2_ which you can find in the same folder.

 **Solution:** Find the extended menu in _ChapterSolutions/Chapter-10.3_Persistence_Switching-Scenes.unitypackage_.

+## <a name="Chapter11"></a>**Chapter 11** Multi-User

+Up to now everything so far was in offline mode, so not networked and not intended for multiple users in the same application.
+Let's switch to muli-user sessions.

+## <a name="Chapter12"></a>**Chapter 12** Window System

+This chapter covers one of the many helper and utility features within the _Innoactive Hub SDK_ which will make your life easier.
+Sometimes you might want to show a notification, dialog or error message for the user in the virtual environment.
+The _WindowFactory_ will save you a lot of time and also keeps your messages consistent.

+To demonstrate how the _WindowFactory_ works, extend your custom teleport menu from chapter 8 by adding a new button which will open a dialog window that shows your current position and lets you reset your position to world origin.

+So Step by step, start by opening your _CustomTeleportMenu_ script which still has some ToDo's open.
+Edit the _ShowCurrentPositionWindow_ method and make use of the _WindowFactory_.
+Create an actions window with a text tells you your current position and rotation and the title _Current Position_.
+Additionally, add two buttons.
+One that says _Okay_ and simply closes the dialog box and one that says _Reset_ and teleports you to the world origin (also closing the box afterwards).

+Next give the user the possibility to actually open the window.
+Add a new button to the custom menu with the _SettingsIcon_ which you can find at ```Menu > Icons > SettingsIcon```, the title _Show Position_ and which opens the previously implemented window.
+Run your app and try it out by opening your menu and navigating to the teleport menu.

+You might not like the current color scheme or it does not fit your company's style.
+In that case, customize the _WindowFactory_ to your needs.
+Let's try by settings the background color to black, the text, title and button color to white and the border color to white.
+Let creativity run wild!

+**Solution:** Find the updated script in _ChapterSolutions/Chapter-12_Window-System.unitypackage_.